How Can You Avoid Mosquito Bites During the Night?

 Other ways to repel mosquitoes

 You can never do too many things to control the outbreak of mosquitoes at home.
-As well as biting, these insects can interrupt sleep with their loud buzzing sound.
+As well as biting, these with their loud buzzing sound.
 If you follow these tips, you can fight against them effortlessly.

 - Wear anti-mosquito bracelets.
 Their composition of citronella and other repellents provides security.